mlesniak/mlesniak.github.io/content/_index.md

 Things to do:

+- Title in menu bar???
 - Add my topics of interest and/or motivation
+    - Not only content creation but active debate
+- Clean demo posts
 - Add project list from my GitHub page
-- Clean demo posts
-- Not only content creation but active debate
-- 4 Minute website for improvements?